You’ve been investing for a while, contributing to your TFSA, and you’ve reached the contribution limit. Now what?

 - What account to fill next; and

-- How to allocate your investments across the various accounts.
+- How to locate investments across the various accounts to reduce taxes owed.

 For most, it’s best to fill the RRSP once the TFSA is maxed.
 There are a few cases where it can be useful to invest in a taxable account even when you have RRSP room.
 I’ll cover this rare circumstance below.